May 2

 - Graig Nettles and Dion James each hit grand slams to lead the Atlanta Braves to a 12 - 4 rout of the Houston Astros.
 It is the first time since July 3, 1966 (when pitcher Tony Cloninger did it by himself), that the Braves have hit two grand slams in one game.

 - 1992 - New York Yankees pitcher Scott Sanderson becomes the 12th pitcher in major league history to surrender four home runs in a single inning.
-Sanderson is rocked in the fifth inning of the game against the Minnesota Twins by Shane Mack, Kirby Puckett, Kent Hrbek, and Randy Bush.
+Sanderson is rocked in the 5th inning of the game against the Minnesota Twins by Shane Mack, Kirby Puckett, Kent Hrbek, and Randy Bush.
 The Twins need all the homers as they win, 7 - 6.

 - 1993 - Texas defeats the Brewers, 13 - 2, collecting 15 hits.
 Jose Canseco hits a single, double and home run before leaving for a pinch runner.
 Protecting a 12 - 2 lead, Jeff Bronkey pitches three innings in relief of Robb Nen, and earns a save in his major league debut with Texas.
 Bronkey is the first major leaguer born in Afghanistan.